danibram/trustly-client/README.md

 - [required] 'password': Your trustly api password
 - [optional] 'publicKeyPath': Path to a public key (for the general cases you don't need it, i package the trusty public key)
 - [optional] 'endpoint': By default is selected depending of the environment between "" and "".
-- [optional] 'environment': By default is "development"
+- [optional] 'environment': By default is "development", and it does the http calls to trustly development environment (`https://test.trustly.com/api/1`), if you pass production it turns to `https://trustly.com/api/1`, so remember to change that variable when you go to production

 ### Usage